theislab/single-cell-best-practices/jupyter-book/introduction/experimental_data_collection.md

 Limitations:

-- The sequencing machines are expensive and often times need to be shared with colleagues.
+- The sequencing machines are expensive and often need to be shared with colleagues.
 - Second generation sequencers are big, stationary machines and not designed for field work.
 - Generally, second generation sequencing results in many short sequencing fragments (reads) which are hard to use for novel genomes.

 ### Third generation sequencing

-The third generation of sequencing, which is nowadays also known as next-generation sequencing depending on whom you ask, brought two innovations to the market.
+The third generation of sequencing, nowadays also known as next-generation sequencing, brought two innovations to the market.
 First, long-read sequencing, which describes the ability to obtain nucleotide fragments of longer lengths than the usual Illumina short-read sequencers generate (order of 75 to 300 base pairs depending on the sequencer).
-This is especially important for the assembly of novel genomes where no reference genome is known.
+This is especially important for the assembly of novel genomes without a known reference genome.
 Second, the ability to sequence in real time is another major advancement in third generation sequencing.
-Combined with portable sequencers, which are small in size and do not require further complicated machines for the chemistry, sequencing is now "field-ready" and can be used even far away from society to collect samples.
+Combined with portable sequencers, which are small in size and do not require further complex machines for the chemistry, sequencing is now "field-ready" and can be used even far away from society to collect samples.

 Pacific Biosciences' (PacBio) introduced zero-mode waveguide (ZMW) sequencing in 2010.
 ZMW uses so-called nanoholes containing a single DNA polymerase.
 This allows for the incorporation of any single nucleotide to be directly observed, which is used by detecters that are attached below the ZMW.
 Every nucleotide is labeled with a different fluorescent dye that emits fluorescent signals during the incorporation process, which are subsequently detected.
 Reads obtained from PacBio sequencers are usually of 8 to 15 kilobases with possibilities for up to 70kb making them several times longer than Illumina reads.